• Skip to primary navigation

 About Rice Flour Recipe

-Rice flour is prepared by grinding raw rice in a mixer grinder.
-“Maavu Pacharisi” as it is called in Tamilnadu, is commonly used rice for making the rice flour.
-This is nothing but idiyappam flour.
+Rice flour is prepared by soaking and grinding raw rice then roasting and sieving it to extend shelf life.
+“Maavu Pacharisi” as it is called in Tamil Nadu, is a commonly used rice variety for making the rice flour.
+This homemade rice flour is nothing but idiyappam flour.

-The correct texture, roasting and preparation method plays significant role in safer cooking and taste of the dish.
-Safer cooking – I mean – If flour has moisture and not roasted, the dish we prepare using the rice flour might splutter / burst oil while frying.
-It is for the same reason we should always roast the flour before using it for preparing dish if we get it from shop / stores.
+The correct texture, roasting and preparation method plays a significant role in extending shelf life of rice flour made at home.
+It is for the same reason we should always roast the flour before storing.

-You can even grind your own batch at home in mixie itself if you are making a small batch.
+You can even grind your own batch at home in mixer itself if you are making a small batch.
 If you are making in bulk then you can grind it in mill.

 Rice Flour Recipes